Levi H. Greenwood

 (December 22, 1872 – April 7, 1930) was a businessman and Republican politician from Massachusetts in the late 19th and early 20th century.
-He was the father of former Fitchburg Mayor Robert E. Greenwood.
+He was the father of Robert E. Greenwood, former mayor of Fitchburg.

 Early years

 Greenwood was born in Gardner, Massachusetts, to Alvni M. and Helen R. Greenwood, on December 22, 1872.

 Marriage

 Greenwood married Mary Alberta Cann of Brooklyn, New York on February 11, 1895.
 They had four children, Eleanor Greenwood (Hornblower), Margaret Greenwood, Richard Neal Greenwood and Robert E. Greenwood.

 Political career

 Greenwood was President of the Massachusetts State Senate in 1912 and 1913.

 1913 election

 In 1913 election, Greenwood had initially decided not to run for re-election the Senate but to run for lieutenant governor.
 He then changed his mind.
 His opposition to giving women the right to vote caused him to be a focus of opposition by the suffragist movement, and suffragists threw their support to Edward Sibley, Greenwood's opponent, which helped Sibley win.